ctzurcanu/virtues/docs/hero.md

 - Mercenaries: those who are paid to act like a hero does and they perform the job: military, medical, civil servants, political representants
 - The Money Launderers: those who donate to charities but have not earned the resources justly.
 Moral charities must research the money provenance and refuse immoral sources.
 - Anti-Heroes: those who are paid to help others but do not perform their job or prevent heroes from performing their acts
+- Denigators of Heroes
+- Impersonators of Heroes: those who pretend to be the authors of a heroic act without being so while robbing the true heros of their due recognition